ucoruh/ce204-object-oriented-programming/docs/week-6/ce204-week-6.en.md

 ### Use of the UMPLEOnline Docker image

-- UMPLE’s server can handle `80,000` transactions per hour
+- UMPLE's server can handle `80,000` transactions per hour

   - Code generations, edits